desaroger/myos-online-shop/README.md

 - typeorm and type-graphql
 - jest tests and eslint
 - postgres as db, eslint in memory for tests
-- with docker and a simple github CI
+- with docker and a minimalist github CI

 ## Getting started

-### Run services
+### Run with docker

 ```sh
 $ docker-compose up -d